Building the opportunity side of the equation

 Competing priorities are a familiar challenge for non-executive directors, but how are they balancing these priorities and putting in place tools to keep pace with the climate challenge?

-Hobson Leavy discussed the climate challenge with Director, Bridget Coates CMInstD, who offers insightful commentary from her executive and governance career spanning sectors such as technology, construction, sustainability, financial services, and the primary sector.
+Hobson Leavy discussed the climate challenge with Director, Bridget Coates CFInstD, who offers insightful commentary from her executive and governance career spanning sectors such as technology, construction, sustainability, financial services, and the primary sector.
 Bridget also contributes her expertise from her recent role as inaugural Chair at the Centre for Sustainable Finance: Toitū Tahua.

 Our discussion with Bridget was wide ranging, however, notably framed within the view of an Opportunity Response to Climate Challenges.